GrowStocks/growtopia-rpc/README.md

 ## How-to
 1. Open the Command Prompt
 2. Run `npm install` to install all required modules
-3. Run `npm run build` to compile the Node.JS script into a .exe file
+3. Run `npm run build` to compile the Node.JS script into an executable file
 4. Follow the instructions found above starting from the second step

 # Expected Result